Anti-gun Democrats Push Bill to Criminalize Private Sales (H.R. 8)

 Even more than that, the bill would outlaw the “transfer” of a firearm without a Brady Check.
 [See the proposed language for 18 U.S.C.
 922(t)(1)(A) in Section 3 of H.R.
 8.]

 The term “transfer” is nowhere defined, but it’s clear from the bill that handing your gun to a neighbor for as little as one second is a “transfer” unless you’re covered by one of the bill’s so-called exceptions.

-So if you show off your new gun to your neighbor in your living room, and hand it to him to look at, you’re a criminal, and can go to prison for up to a year under 18 U.S.C.
+So if you hand your firearm to a friend while you both are cleaning weapons, and then go into the kitchen to get another towel, you’re a criminal and can go to prison for up to a year under 18 U.S.C.
 924(a)(5).